mudits02/Javascript-Essentials/3. Closures/README.md

 # Closures

-1. **Closure** -> It is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).<br>
+1. **Closure** -> It is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).<br><br>
 2. A closure is a function that remembers the variables from the place where it was created, even after that place has gone away.
-In other words, a closure allows a function to keep using variables from outside its own scope.<br>
+In other words, a closure allows a function to keep using variables from outside its own scope.<br><br>
 3. Example -> Imagine you have a function inside another function.
-The inner function can access variables from the outer function.<br>
+The inner function can access variables from the outer function.<br><br>
-4. Return the Inner Function: When the outer function runs, it can return the inner function to be used later.<br>
+4. Return the Inner Function: When the outer function runs, it can return the inner function to be used later.<br><br>
-5. Remember the Variables: Even if the outer function has finished running and its local variables would normally be gone, the inner function (the closure) still remembers those variables.<br>
+5. Remember the Variables: Even if the outer function has finished running and its local variables would normally be gone, the inner function (the closure) still remembers those variables.<br><br>
 ---
 ## setTimeout (Main js file -> setTimeout_closure.js)
 1. Time , Tide and Javascript waits for none , so when we do ***setTimeout*** in in setTimeout_closure.js file , first the console.log is printed and then the value inside the **setTimeout.<br><br>